zicht/htmldev-bundle/README.md

 - `htmldev.svg_service`
   The service that returns the contents of SVG files.
 To change the way this works, implement the `SvgServiceInterface` and change this parameter to your own class.

+## Development

+### CSS

+The bundle contains a CSS file to provide default styling for the styleguide.

+- The source of this CSS file is `styleguide.scss`, located in the [Resourcs/sass](src/Zicht/Bundle/HtmldevBundle/Resources/sass) folder.
+- The Sass files are compiled with webpack and node-sass.
+- The Sass files are linted with [stylelint-config-zicht](https://github.com/zicht/stylelint-config-zicht).

+Run `npm run build` to add your features or bug fixes to the compiled CSS file, and don't forget to commit the resulting files in `~/Resources/public/css`.

 ## Maintainer